 Glogowiski of Studio MK27

 .
-Marcio is renowned for his sensuous and ebullient modernism, and he brings his houses to life by filming them.
+Marcio and Suzana are renowned for their sensuous and ebullient Modernism, and they bring their houses to life by filming them.

-The film about his dazzling arrangement of horizontal solids and voids
+The film about their dazzling arrangement of horizontal solids and voids

 “Toblerone House” — named for the folding partitions on the

 upper level, which mimic the zig-zag shape of the iconic chocolate bar — is funny and inspiring.
 The owners’ extravagantly fluffy, bewhiskered, architecturally curious,

 on a very personal tour.
 We see the son

 reading a book on the upper level while he casually dangles his feet over the concrete ledge, which doubles as the

 cat’s usual walkway (I’d say the approach to railings is somewhat